scrapbird/scrapbird.github.io/_posts/2017-08-08-on-wannacry-killswitch.md

 Oh wow, look at that, it's the killswitch domain!

-Let's take a different approach and read the rest of the report.. usually an analyst will take a look at the network traffic (either using wireshark or a the report in a quick sandbox run, such as we are doing).
+Let's take a different approach and read the rest of the report.. usually an analyst will take a look at the network traffic (either using wireshark or at the report in a quick sandbox run, such as we are doing).

 ![network](/images/wannacry-network-report.png "image showing wannacry network report")